 My intention is to capture these plants on film in an artistic manner.
 Pure information is in the background.
 The idea is more about perspectives, colours and shapes.
 What I am proposing is to dissipate technology into aesthetics, at least to a certain extent.
 Only the caption will remind the beholder of what he or she is contemplating: A highly complex system whereof our modern life depends.
 Energy systems which serve us and, at the same time, can threaten us.

-A new book, with many images and insightful text is now available:
+Editor's Note: A new book, with many images and insightful text is available.

 by Luca Zanier